-(b) all of the domains of the constant region of a human IgG_1 immunoglobulin heavy chain other than the first domain of said constant region.
+9. The protein of claim 1, wherein the protein consists of(a) the soluble fragment of the receptor and (b) all of the domains of the constant region of the human immunoglobulin IgG heavy chain other than the first domain of the constant region.